ThaneGallo/ESP_MorseCode/README.md

 ## Setup and Flashing

 ### Hardware Setup
 The client hardware setup is shown below:
 ![Hardware Setup](Images/ESP-32_MorseCode.png)

+Although this implimentation uses an external 5V power source this should only be the case post-flash as the serial cable to flash and monitor the device also provides power.

 ### What to flash and how